onspark/LEAP_NLI_v2.0/README.md

-# LEAP NLI v2.0 dataset
+# LEAP NLI - A Dataset for Legal Inference in Korean
-Dataset for Korean Legal Inference
+Version 2.0

 ## Dataset